laminas/technical-steering-committee/meetings/minutes/2020-08-03-TSC-Minutes.md

-  As we are about to mark packages to receive security-only fixes, @boesing would like to discuss if we want to apply the new branch model (related to the new release-process) to those repositories aswell or if we exclude these?
+  As we are about to mark packages to receive security-only fixes, @boesing would like to discuss if we want to apply the new branch model (related to the new release-process) to those repositories as well or if we exclude these?

 - Vote on components to mark security only.
   ([jump to discussion](#vote-on-components-to-mark-as-security-only))